IngmarBitter/defenders/md/Salvation/Baptism.md

 !!!
     27 For as many of you as have been baptized into Christ have put on Christ.

 * *baptism-completes-faith:* baptism is equated with putting on Christ.
 Fits naturally with this view. ...
-This is an equating of people counts, not timnig - if the putting on Christ was before the batism, it would fit with this verse.
+This is an equating of people counts, not timing - if the putting on Christ was before the baptism, it would fit with this verse.

 * *obedient-faith:* Baptism here can be seen as baptism by the Holy Spirit, not by water.
 Thus it does not teach that baptism by water is a requirement for salvation.
 * Alternatively, if baptism is understood as a believer's water baptism, then everyone that was baptized also believed.
 And as such it is true that they were saved, or as stated here, "put on Christ".
 However, not based on the baptism, but based on the underlying prior belief.
 * Finally, even if it is the water baptism that is providing the being "put on Christ", then it is actually obvious that this is not literal but symbolic.
-And a symbolic association happens after the real event already passed.
+And a symbolic association happens after the real event has already passed.
 See [gotquestions.org/baptism-Galatians-3-27](https://www.gotquestions.org/baptism-Galatians-3-27.html)

 #### [Romans 6:3-4](https://www.biblegateway.com/passage/?search=Romans%206&version=MEV)